Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-creator/history/character-creator-history-panels.md

 ---
-uid: history-panels
+uid: ccm-history-panels
 ---

 # History Panels

-A History Panel displays a list of snaphots saved in the [History Tracker component](xref:history-tracking-system#history-tracker-component) for the player to view and restore any changes they've made.
+A History Panel displays a list of snaphots saved in the [History Tracker component](xref:ccm-history-tracking-system#history-tracker-component) for the player to view and restore any changes they've made.

 > [!TIP]
 > Prefabs Location: **Prefabs > Character Creator > History > History Panels**